-Edgar O. Chua, Filipino, 65, has been an independent director of IMI since April 2014 and its Lead Independent Director since August 16, 2017.
-He is currently an independent director of Metropolitan Bank and Trust Company, a publicly listed company, Energy Development Corporation, Philcement and PHINMA Corp.
+Edgar O. Chua, Filipino, 66, has been an independent director of IMI since April 2014 and its Lead Independent Director since August 16, 2017.
+He is currently an independent director of Metropolitan Bank and Trust Company, a publicly listed company, First Gen Corp, Philcement, JGSummit Olefins Corp and PHINMA Corp.
 He is also in the advisory boards of Mitsubishi Motors Philippines Corporation and Coca Cola Bottlers Corp.
-He is the Chief Executive Officer of Amber Kinetics Philippines.
-He is the Chairman of the Makati

-Business Club, College of Saint Benilde, University of St. La Salle Bacolod, and the Philippine Eagle Foundation.
+He is the Chairman of the Makati Business Club, University of St. La Salle Bacolod, and the Philippine Eagle Foundation.
 He is also President of De La Salle Philippines.
 He is also a trustee of various civic and business organizations.
 He was the Country Chairman of the Shell Companies in the Philippines from September 2003 to October 2016.
 He had corporate responsibility for the various Shell companies in the exploration, manufacturing and marketing sector of the petroleum business.
 Likewise, he also oversaw the Shared Services operations and various Shell holding companies.
 Outside the Philippines, he held senior positions as Transport Analyst in Group Planning in the UK and as General Manager of the Shell Company of Cambodia.
 Mr. Chua earned his Bachelor of Science Degree in Chemical Engineering from De La Salle University in 1978 and attended various international seminar and courses including the senior management course in INSEAD, France.